stevearc/oil.nvim/README.md

 - You like to use a netrw-like view to browse directories (as opposed to a file tree)
 - AND you want to be able to edit your filesystem like a buffer
 - AND you want to perform cross-directory actions.
-AFAIK there is no other plugin that does this.
+AFAIK there is no other plugin that does this. (update: [mini.files](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-files.md) also offers this functionality)

 If you don't need those features specifically, check out the alternatives listed below